Updated Jan 24, 2026

 Platforms: Web

-• If you need iOS and Android publishing plus offline support, prioritize a platform built for mobile apps, not just spreadsheet views.
+• For iOS and Android publishing plus offline support, prioritize a platform built for native mobile apps—Adalo is the only option here that publishes directly to both app stores from a single codebase.

-• If you need role-based access, choose a tool that supports role-based views and permissions, not just shared spreadsheet access.
+• For role-based access, choose a tool that supports role-based views and permissions, not just shared spreadsheet access.

 FAQ